 Exercise outdoors - even with allergies

-That's because the faster you move through air, the more airborne pollens and mould spores strike your face, and are inhaled , and ultimately the greater your chance of an allergic reaction.
-The activities to avoid, particularly on days when the pollen count is high and symptoms are flaring up, include running, jogging, cycling or playing football.
+That's because the faster you move through air, the more airborne pollens and mould spores strike your face, and are breathed-in, meaning a greater chance of an allergic reaction.

 Weather is key